Exterior Building Products

 There are a number of very specific restrictions.
 However, most mineral fiber ceiling panels will be acceptable.
 You can see all details on our recycling program

 I often hear references to a product’s “sustainability”.
 Can you give me an example of how this applies to some specific CTC products?

 CTC has a proprietary finish that is common to a number of products - Overtone®.
 This monolithic finish is unusually resilient.
 The Overtone finish has been tested on the “Gardner Straight Line Washability and Abrasion Machine” and it withstood over 5,000 scrub cycles.
 Products that employ the Overtone® finish are expected to have an unusually long life and as such should be candidates for reuse if a space is being renovated.
 This is the very definition of “sustainability”.
 LEED 2009 NC provides a credit under “Maintaining Material Non-structural Items (MR 1.2)” for the reuse of ceiling systems.
 CTC products using the Overtone finish are: Adagio, Symphony F, Symphony G, Symphony M and TufCore.

 Case Studies / Articles

 KEEP ME INFORMED

 CertainTeed has earned a reputation as a premier building materials manufacturer for more than 100 years.
-For every part of the building, CertainTeed offers a quality line of roofing, vinyl and fiber cement siding, pvc trim, sheathing, fence, railing, decking, foundation, windows, insulation, drywall and performance wallboards, ceilings, and pipe products for both residential and commercial building applications.
+For every part of the building, CertainTeed offers a quality line of roofing, vinyl and fiber cement siding, pvc trim, sheathing, fence, railing, decking, windows, insulation, drywall and performance wallboards, and ceilings for both residential and commercial building applications.

 Copyright © 2013 CertainTeed Corporation • P.O.
 Box 860 • Valley Forge, PA 19482 •